0x45z/Command-and-Control-GUI/README.md

 ![](https://github.coventry.ac.uk/5062CEM/11006301_CW2/blob/main/images/command_widget.png)

-The address of the controller can be changed by entering the IP followed by the port number in the respective input boxes, then clicking set
+The address of the controller can be changed by entering the IP followed by the port number in the respective input boxes, then clicking set.

 ![](https://github.coventry.ac.uk/5062CEM/11006301_CW2/blob/main/images/address_box.png)